 Tucked between imposing mountains, lush green valleys and deep blue fjord, the village of Flåm is a gem of Norway in a Nutshell.
 Since the 19th century, this charming hamlet at the inner end of the Aurlandsfjorden – another branch of the vast Sognefjorden – has been a major tourist attraction, drawing thousands of visitors annually.

 The town is connected to Gudvangen via catamarans, or to Myrdal via the 20-kilometer Flåmsbana Railway – the world’s steepest railway tracks that run without cable or rack wheels.
 During this amazing train journey, you will be able to enjoy the beauty of Flåm where rivers cut through deep ravines, waterfalls cascade down the sides of steep and mountain farms clinging dizzily to the cliffs.

 Practical Information about Norway in a Nutshell

 - The most photogenic part of the Oslo-Bergen Railway is between Lake Finse and Myrdal Station, where the train goes upward to the Plateau (or downward, it depends on which direction you came from).

 - Taking photos through the window is a bit tricky because of the reflection.
-But it is doable, just keep in mind two things: 1) Covering all the bright surface around you with a cloth or anything in dark colour, 2) Pressing the lens flatly on the glass.
+But it is doable, just keep in mind two things: 1) Covering all the bright surfaces around you with a cloth or anything in a dark color, 2) Pressing the lens flatly on the glass.